 Here's a UI/UX designer resume sample illustrating the perfect professional experience section:

-However, recruiters like to see educational qualifications on a resume.
-So, even if you did not achieve a great GPA, mention at least your school and courses you opted for.
+Even if you did not achieve a great GPA, mention at least your school and courses you opted for.

 Here is all the information that should ideally be present on your UI/UX resume: